ladybug-podcast/ladybug-website/transcripts/26-bookclub-atomic-habits.md

 Yeah, I thought I was like, I want to have to spend so much more time finishing this book.
 But no, I reached the end.
 I was like, oh, okay, cool.

 **Ali** 2:17
 Definitely.
-Have you all read the _Power of Habit_ too?
+Have you all read _The Power of Habit_ too?

 **Emma** 2:19
 I have read _The Power of Habit_ and I really liked it.
 I believe I read it prior to reading _Atomic Habits_.
 So _Atomic Habits_ and _The Power of Habit_ are both about habits.
 I don't know if you could tell.
 I really liked _The Power of Habit_.
 That might be another one we can read as well.
 There are a lot of anecdotes in that one and I really like books that have like real life anecdotes.
 I think...
 Did you read it, Ali?